COURSES | REGISTRATION NOW OPEN

 This is a survey course that focuses on the interactions between science, technology, and society.
 It emphasizes the impact of these interactions on both the individual and society at large as well as touching on relevant ethical issues.
 Scientific literacy is developed and encouraged.
 Students examine the nature of science as a uniquely human activity, as well as the history, development and application of a variety of categories of technology.

-Course Plan: Science For Citizens 11
+Course Plan: Science for Citizens 11

 Earth Sciences 11